You are here

 Polycythemia

-Increases in hematocrit, reflective of increases in red blood cell mass, may require discontinuation of Natesto .
+Increases in hematocrit, reflective of increases in red blood cell mass, may require discontinuation of Natesto.
 Check hematocrit prior to initiating testosterone treatment.
 It would be appropriate to re-evaluate the hematocrit 3 to 6 months after starting testosterone treatment, and then annually.
 If hematocrit becomes elevated, stop therapy until hematocrit decreases to an acceptable level.
 An increase in red blood cell mass may increase the risk of thromboembolic events.

 Venous Thromboembolism

-There have been postmarketing reports of venous thromboembolic events , including deep vein thrombosis (DVT) and pulmonary embolism (PE), in patients using testosterone products such as Natesto.
 Evaluate patients who report symptoms of pain, edema, warmth and erythema in the lower extremity for (DVT) and those who present with acute shortness of breath for PE.
-If a venous thromboembolic event is suspected, discontinue treatment with Natesto and initiate appropriate workup and management [see ADVERSE REACTIONS].
+If a venous thromboembolic event is suspected, discontinue treatment with Natesto and initiate appropriate workup and management [see Adverse Reactions (6.2)].

-Use In Women
+Not for Use in Women

 Due to lack of controlled studies in women and potential virilizing effects, Natesto is not indicated for use in women.

-Potential For Adverse Effects On Spermatogenesis
+Potential for Adverse Effects on Spermatogenesis

 With large doses of exogenous androgens, including Natesto, spermatogenesis may be suppressed through feedback inhibition of pituitary follicle-stimulating hormone (FSH), which could possibly lead to adverse effects on semen parameters, including sperm count.